makromat/exponea/README.md

 `action` - `order` or `refund` based on whether the product was purchased or returned

 The output file should be in a comma-separated format.
 Each line should contain exactly one order/refund.
-It should contain the following columns:
+Each order can be identified by a combination of `email` and `order_id` It should contain the following columns:

 `email_id` - Base64 encoded email address of the person that has made the order